πŸ“– Glossary

 feature

-feature extraction A numeric quantity computed per frame from pose estimation data (distances, velocities, angles, areas, etc.).
+A numeric quantity computed per frame from pose estimation data (distances, velocities, angles, areas, etc.).
 Feature extraction turns raw tracking into the inputs a classifier learns from.

 feature importance